By Spc. Tony Hawkins, USASOC PAOFebruary 11, 2009

-FORT BRAGG, N.C. - In a visit to Fort Bragg recently, the chief of staff of the Army recognized several Fayetteville citizens in a ceremony on the U.S. Army Special Operations Command Memorial Plaza for their outstanding support of the military community and Families.
+FORT BRAGG, N.C.
+(USASOC News Service, Feb.
+6, 2009) - In a visit to Fort Bragg, N.C., Feb.
+6, the Chief of Staff of the Army recognized several Fayetteville citizens in a ceremony on the U.S. Army Special Operations Command Memorial Plaza for their outstanding support of the military community and families.

-Gen. George W. Casey Jr., who became the 36th chief of staff of the Army in April 2007, presented Kirk deViere, the chairman for Fayetteville Cares, and Joanne Chavonne, the organization's treasurer, with Army certificates of achievement for organizing "Boots and Booties - The World's Largest Military Baby Shower," which was held Nov.
-15, 2008 at the Crown Center in Fayetteville.
+Gen. George W. Casey Jr., who became the 36th Chief of Staff of the Army in April 2007, presented Kirk deViere, the chairman for Fayetteville Cares, and Joanne Chavonne, the organization's treasurer, with Army Certificates of Achievement for organizing "Boots and Booties - The World's Largest Military Baby Shower," which was held Nov.
+15, 2008 at the Crown Center in Fayetteville, N.C.

-"What you've done here today is exactly the type of community support and sentiment that we (Army leadership) hope to generate," Gen. Casey said.
+"What you've done here today is exactly the type of community support and sentiment that we [Army leadership] hope to generate," Casey said.

 Mayor Chavonne was also present to represent the citizens of Fayetteville.